southpawfishel/LoomTMX/README.md

 Still very much a WIP, but if you run the provided app ([LoomTMX.ls](https://github.com/southpawfishel/LoomTMX/blob/master/src/LoomTMX.ls)) and tinker with a it a bit, you'll probably get the gist of it pretty quickly.

 Still TODO:
-* Finish supporting the rest of the TMX spec that is supported by TiledQt
+* Parser: support gzip compressed layers
+* Parser: support embedded image data
+* Parser: implement live reload for .tsx tilesets.
+These are currently only read when the .tmx is updated
-* Get a view component that builds itself using the delegate API (perhaps just figure out how to hook this to Loom's built-in TMX support)
+* Implement a view component that builds itself using the delegate API (perhaps just figure out how to hook this to Loom's built-in TMX support)